ZoomInfo Pricing 2026: How Much Does ZoomInfo Cost?

 ZoomInfo does not offer monthly billing.
 All plans require annual contracts, starting at approximately $14,995 per year for the Professional tier (roughly $1,250/month for 3 seats).
 The per-user effective monthly cost starts around $416 on the Professional plan, but climbs higher with add-ons and overages.
 Teams needing month-to-month flexibility should consider alternatives with more flexible billing options.

+Yes, on both counts — with limits.
 ZoomInfo offers a free tier called ZoomInfo Lite, which provides access to its database with 10-25 monthly credits, a Chrome extension, and HubSpot integration.
 There's no time limit or credit card required.
+ZoomInfo also offers a short free trial of its paid platform (typically 14 days, with automatic billing if you don't cancel before it ends).
 However, 10-25 credits per month is extremely limited for any real sales workflow.
 Most teams outgrow Lite within a week of serious prospecting.

 Does ZoomInfo charge per seat?

 Yes.
 ZoomInfo's base plans include 3 seats.
-Each additional seat costs $2,000-$5,000 per year depending on the plan tier.
+Each additional seat costs $3,000-$8,000 per year depending on the plan tier, based on buyer reports.
 This per-seat pricing means costs scale linearly with team size.
-A 10-person team on the Advanced plan could pay $25,000 base plus $14,000-$35,000 in additional seat fees.
+A 10-person team on the Advanced plan could pay $25,000 base plus roughly $35,000 in additional seat fees.
 Some account intelligence platforms use org-based pricing that doesn't penalize team growth.

 What happens if I run out of ZoomInfo credits?